pudly/schmopera-hugo/content/articles/la-nilsson-celebrating-birgit-nilsson-at-100.md

 In addition to cooperating with _La Nilsson_, the foundation authorized the release of a set of live Nilsson recordings featuring _Die Walküre_ at the Metropolitan Opera under Herbert von Karajan, two _Tristans_, two _Elektras_ and a _Turandot_ conducted by Leopold Stokowski.
 Those inclined to listen for vocal strain in these live recordings will have their work cut out for them.

 Many collections of the size and scope of _La Nilsson_ have their catchall disk, where this and that, as it were, takes up residence.
 Here that role falls to the lovely collection of Scandinavian songs, _Land of the Midnight Sun_.
 With plenty of room left on the CD transfer, the space is filled by the Christmas standards, "O Holy Night", "Ava Maria" (Gounod), "Panis Angelicus" and "Silent Night".
 As if to give Culshaw the last word, the CD ends with "I Could Have Danced All Night", from Lerner and Loewe's _My Fair Lady_, in which Nilsson belts the last note into the heavens.
 Her show-stopping rendition appeared in a faux gala that Culshaw concocted for a recording of _Die Fledermaus_ including such opera greats as Leontyne Price, Joan Sutherland and Jussi Björling.
 While it does nothing to unite the disk it is a witty and dazzling moment.

+>Who but Nilsson has captured with such refined exuberance and reverence Elizabeth's aria from _Tannhäuser_, "Dich, teure Halle"?

 _La Nilsson_'s first three disks, the obvious entry point, capture the 1960 _Tristan and Isolde_ with Solti and the Vienna Philharmonic followed by a rehearsal session narrated by Culshaw, a sober introduction to the collection for sure.
 Were I to search for an entry point once again, I might forego the obvious, also resist the temptation of _Tosca_ (disks 37 and 38) and move one up to 39, the collection of arias by Wagner, Weber, and Beethoven.
 Who but Nilsson has captured with such refined exuberance and reverence Elizabeth's aria from _Tannhäuser_, "Dich, teure Halle"?
 By any measure, this is _La Nilsson_'s welcome of welcomes, one that captures Nilsson's superb artistry and, when taken out of strict operatic context, a hint of her mischievous nature as well.